divyanshiGupta/workshop-backstage-app/README.md

 Add `@backstage/plugin-permission-react` dependency in your common plugins `package.json` `yarn --cwd plugins/<your-plugin> add @backstage/plugin-permission-common`

-Add the following in you component to hide the component if the access is not allowed
+Add the following in your component to hide the component if the access is not allowed

 ```
 import { usePermission } from '@backstage/plugin-permission-react';